 What to Expect from Veterinary Laser Therapy

-New for 2018 is the ACTIVet PRO LaserShower, a product designed for larger animals, like horses.
-It is a cordless, portable laser therapy system that is able to deliver treatment to a greater surface area – about 4x the coverage area that standard emitters can reach.
-The size of the ACTIVet PRO LaserShower helps light reach a larger surface area without having to move the emitter, which helps avoid excessive reactive oxygen species that could lead to phototoxicity and apoptosis.
+In 2018, Multi Radiance launched the ACTIVet PRO LaserShower, a product designed for larger animals, like horses and larger dog breeds.
+It is a cordless, portable laser therapy system that delivers treatment to a greater surface area – more than 7 times the coverage area compared to standard emitters.
+The size and power of the ACTIVet PRO LaserShower help light reach a larger surface area without having to move the emitter, which helps avoid excessive reactive oxygen species that could lead to phototoxicity and apoptosis.
 Other features include:

 - Rechargeable battery with up to six hours of continuous use